nmtriet/react-flux-basic/README.md

 - Dispatcher (AppDispatcher.js): the central hub that manages all data flow.
 - Store (AppStore.js):
     + Register a callback function with Dispatcher to receive data from Action.
-Note: The Action is created when users interact with application such as press button,...
+The Action is created when users interact with application such as press button,...
     + When receive the action, create a new item and emit change to Controller-View to update approriate View.
 - Controller-View & View:
     + Controller-View (App.jsx): is top of the nested view hierarchy.
-It's in charge of listening for events and retrieve data from the Store in an event handler.
+It's in charge of listening for events and retrieving data from the Store in an event handler.
 When it receives onChange command, re-render themselves and all of their descendants in the component tree.
-    + View (Main.jsx): render data from Controller-View and where users interact with application.
+    + View (Main.jsx): render data and where users interact with application.

 --------------------------------------------------------------------------------------------------

 Flow Description:

 - User enters data and presses Add button to insert a new item -> create an Action with "ADD_ACTION" actionType and send it to Dispatcher.
 - Store receives "ADD_ACTION".
 Then create a new item and emit changes to Controller-View.
-Controller-View receives data and re-render child Views.
+Controller-View receives data and re-render child Views, which has a new item in list.

 --------------------------------------------------------------------------------------------------